kellycochran/rbpnet/README.md

-# bpnet-lite
+# RBPNet
-This repository hosts a minimal version of a Python API for BPNet.
+This repository is a fork of bpnet-lite, a minimal version of a Python API for BPNet by Jacob Schriber (@jmschrei) based on code from Avanti Shrikumar and Ziga Avsec (https://github.com/kundajelab/bpnet).

 ### Installation